 - Phone: 937-327-9291

-The Westcott House is Frank Lloyd Wright’s only Prairie Style home in Ohio.
+Westcott House is Frank Lloyd Wright’s only Prairie Style home in Ohio.
 The Westcott House has recently undergone an inch-by-inch $5.3 million restoration and has been restored to its 1908 appearance.
 Furniture has been rebuilt according to Wright’s specification and gardens re-landscaped in keeping with the time.
 Take a guided tour and learn about this Prairie Style home, industrialist Burton J. Westcott and his family.
-Admission fee includes a forty-five minute house tour plus eight-minute movie on Frank Lloyd Wright and the Westcott House restoration process.
+The admission fee includes a forty-five-minute house tour plus an eight-minute movie on Frank Lloyd Wright and the Westcott House restoration process.

-- Open: Times vary throughout the year.
+- Open: Early April through October from Wednesday to Sunday.
+Times vary throughout the year.
 It would be best to call in advance.

 - Phone: 330-874-3011 or 800-262-6195